 A clear-cut culprit that freely develops around with the excessive damp and moisture-rich environment is a common weather condition during the summer.

 But that does not let mold develop alone.
-The second culprit (the primary one) is making the tent folded without removing the moisture, wetness, and residuals without properly disinfecting it.
+The second culprit (the primary one) is making the tent folded without removing the mould, wetness, and residuals without properly disinfecting it.

 So, it is leaving the tent to dry up naturally would not do any good but the proper clean up.